HannahHan3/Andromeda_edu/README.md

 ](https://github.com/jupyterhub/repo2docker-action#use-github-actions-to-cache-the-build-for-binderhub)

 * if use jupyterlab in binder, users can upload a zip file of the image data then could add code to unzip
-* split cells in binder
+* split cells in binder: jupyter nbextensions
+* web from jupyternotebook with binder: voila